mwalstad/Project-3-ISA-616/Process files - Not for final project/README.md

 -   Skip Benamati Professor and chair of the Information Systems & Analytics along with his staff including Alan Clift (Data and planning Analyst) and Professor, Alison Jones-Farmer.

 Jobs:

 -   Accurately predict demand for classes

--   Understand the flow of students in and out of Business Analytics major
+-   Understand the flow of students in and out of Business Analytics programs

 Pains:

 -   Before:

-    -   Abundance of BA majors who end up dropping
+    -   Abundance of BA students who end up dropping

 -   During:

-    -   Student retention -- understanding characteristics of students who stay and do not stay with the BA major
+    -   Student retention -- understanding characteristics of students who stay and do not stay with the BA program

-    -   Understanding what students are switching to the BA major
+    -   Understanding what students are switching to the BA program

     -   If BA courses have an impact on whether students stay in business analytics